akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 98: Tuesday June 2, 2021

+**Pomodoros Completed**: 9

+**Today's Progress**: Review Lessons 4 and 5 notes, create new Anki cards, synthesize concepts, rewatch video on consistency and take notes.

+**My Feelings**: Kinda overdid it today, but had a lot of notes to catch up on.
+Also took some time to reassess my goals and whether I'm on track.
+I think it was important to do that.

 ### Day 97: Tuesday June 1, 2021

 **Pomodoros Completed**: 2